omruska/Bodnar.University.Miro_Board/README.md

   - Conduct initial testing for authentication and welcome message functionality

 Week 3:
-  - Implement feature: Virtual Whiteboard creation and editing
+  - Implement feature: Virtual Whiteboard creation and editing✔️
   - Write unit tests for whiteboard creation and editing
   - Develop backend API endpoints for whiteboard operations
   - Integrate frontend with backend for whiteboard functionality
   - Test whiteboard creation and editing in various scenarios

 Week 4:
-  - Implement feature: Sticky Notes functionality
+  - Implement feature: Sticky Notes functionality✔️
   - Write unit tests for sticky notes
   - Implement frontend components for adding and editing sticky notes
   - Integrate sticky notes with the whiteboard interface